 Anti-PD-1 immunotherapy improves the capacity of a patient’s T cells to eliminate lung cancer cells.
 However, anti-PD-1 immunotherapy does not work in many patients with ‘cold tumors’ that lack T cell infiltration prior to initiation of therapy.
 To combat this problem, we have developed a tumor vaccination approach, where we directly inject antigen-presenting dendritic cells that are derived from the same patient and modified to secrete a molecule called CCL21 (CCL21-DC) into lung tumors.

 We have shown that vaccination with CCL21-DC activates host T cells against the tumor and promotes infiltration of T cells into the tumor, turning ‘cold tumors’ into ‘hot tumors.’
 In mouse models, we observed that tumor vaccination with CCL21-DC sensitizes resistant lung cancers to anti-PD-1 therapy.
 We are currently testing this combination approach in a phase I clinical trial in late-stage lung cancer patients who have failed anti-PD-1 or other targeted therapies and do not have effective treatment options.

-In this proposal we seek to validate this hypothesis using patient samples from our clinical trial and improve our understanding of the changes in tumor antigens and host T cells after therapy.
-These studies could facilitate the development of novel immunotherapeutic strategies in lung cancer.
+In this proposal, we seek to validate this hypothesis using patient samples from our clinical trial and improve our understanding of the changes in tumor antigens and host T cells after therapy.
+These studies could facilitate the development of novel immunotherapeutic strategies for lung cancer.